pwtail/vinyl_prev/README.md

 already implemented, and than return the attributes.

 The write operations like `obj.collection.add(item)` probably won't be supported, so you will have to use CRUD operations provided by vinyl.
-This eliminates the need to track complex chains of writes that needs to be performed.

 **Other features that are not supported**